Feynman Integral Reduction without Integration-By-Parts: Introduction

 Within the framework of intersection theory, the equivalence relations can also be established among integration contours.
 The equivalence classes of contours form a twisted homology group.
 In principle, these equivalence relations can also be employed for integral reduction, but this approach has not been developed so far.

 In this work, we initiate a study that exploits the equivalence of integration contours for integral reduction, based on the Feynman parameterization.
-One outcome of our study is an improvement of the Cheng-Wu theorem~\cite{Cheng:1987ga}, such that the delta-function in the Feynman parameterization can be modified to a more general form.
-This essentially corresponds to modifying the integration contour.
-We apply this to one-loop integrals and find that, by splitting the contour and further transforming each part of the contour, we can identify each part with a Feynman integral that is simpler than the original one.
+One outcome of our study is an improvement of the Cheng-Wu theorem~\cite{Cheng:1969ab,Cheng:1987ga,Smirnov:2012gma}, such that the delta-function in the Feynman parameterization can be modified to a more general form.
+This essentially corresponds to modifying the integration contour.\footnote{Note that the deformation of integration contour in the Feynman parameterization is a common practice in the method of sector decomposition to avoid singularities in numerical integration \cite{Binoth:2005ff}.
+It is also demonstrated in \cite{Britto:2023rig} that generalized cuts can be implemented in the Feynman parameterization by appropriate choices of integral domains.
+These manipulations, however, has no connection with integral reduction.} We apply this to one-loop integrals and find that, by splitting the contour and further transforming each part of the contour, we can identify each part with a Feynman integral that is simpler than the original one.
 As a result, we can construct recursive reduction formulas purely by dealing with integration contours, without solving IBP relations.
 This approach does not generate any redundant information hidden in the IBP relations, and is therefore highly efficient.

 The paper is organized as follows.
 In Section~\ref{sec:NewFeyPara}, we introduce the equivalence relations of integral contours in Feynman parameterization and use several simple examples to demonstrate our reduction method.
 In Section~\ref{sec:red-All}, we present our general method for one-loop integral reduction, and provide recursive formulas that can be easily implemented in computer algebra.
 In Section~\ref{sec:example}, we demonstrate our method through several examples, including a preliminary extension to higher loops.
 In Section~\ref{sec:summary}, we provide a summary and discuss the new challenges that may arise in future applications.